Trinidad and Tobago

 Natural gas is supplied to the domestic market and is converted to liquefied natural gas (LNG) at the Atlantic LNG plant for export to markets worldwide.

 Chevron is also active in the community, working with partners to enhance the economy of Trinidad and Tobago and to improve education and economic development in the country.

 The East Coast Marine Area off the coast of Trinidad and Tobago plays an important role in Chevron’s global exploration and production program.

-Chevron has a 50 percent operating interest in the Manatee Area of Block 6(d).
+Chevron also has a 50 percent operating interest in the Manatee Area of Block 6(d).
 This discovery is a single cross-border field with Venezuela’s Loran Field in Block 2.
-Cross-border agreements between the governments of Trinidad and Tobago and Venezuela have been signed, and in 2015, work continued on maturing commercial development.
+Cross-border agreements between the governments of Trinidad and Tobago and Venezuela have been signed, and in 2016, work continued on maturing commercial development.

 Chevron also has a 50 percent interest in an LNG marketing and transportation company, Trinlng Ltd, which ships and sells LNG to markets worldwide.

 Chevron markets lubricants under the Chevron® brand through distributors in Trinidad and Tobago for consumer, commercial and industrial use.